GrupoCATO/kobo-docker-ripcord/README.md

 # Backups
 Automatic, periodic backups of KoBoCAT media, MongoDB, and Postgres can be individually enabled by uncommenting (and optionally customizing) the `*_BACKUP_SCHEDULE` variables in your `envfile`.
 When enabled, timestamped backups will be placed in `backups/kobocat`, `backups/mongo`, and `backups/postgres`, respectively.
 Redis backups are currently not generated, but the `redis_main` DB file is updated every 5 minutes and can always be found in `.vols/redis_main_data/`.

-Backups can also be manually triggered when `kobo-docker` is running by executing the the following commands:
+Backups can also be manually triggered when `kobo-docker` is running by executing the following commands:
 ```
-docker exec -it kobodocker_kobocat_1 /srv/src/kobocat/docker/backup_media.bash
+docker exec -it kobodockerripcord_kobocat_1 /srv/src/kobocat/docker/backup_media.bash
-docker exec -it kobodocker_mongo_1 /srv/backup_mongo.bash
+docker exec -it kobodockerripcord_mongo_1 /srv/backup_mongo.bash
-docker exec -it kobodocker_postgres_1 /srv/backup_postgres.bash
+docker exec -it kobodockerripcord_postgres_1 /srv/backup_postgres.bash
 ```

 # Troubleshooting